renanlecaro/obm/Readme.md

 What we just did is declare a link from A to B. OBM will replace it by a small chart, rendered in text in a Markdown code block (indented with 4 blocks).

-The result would look something like this (head to https://obm.lecaro.me/ to see an interactive side by side view)
+The result would look something like this.

     ╔═══╗ ╔═══╗
     ║ A ║═║ B ║
     ╚═══╝ ╚═══╝

-You can then add a second link to your document, and it will be added to the same chart as before.

-    B->C

-You can declare more than one link per line too, by chaining arrows.

-    C->D->E->A

-If you want, you can cluster nodes by using the colon symbol between a parent and child, like this:

-    Parent:First child -> Parent:Other child
+Head to https://obm.lecaro.me/ to see an interactive side by side view.

 ## How does it work ?